Delta456/box-cli-maker/README.md

   - First 16 ANSI color names
   - `#RGB`, `#RRGGBB`, `rgb:RRRR/GGGG/BBBB`, `rgba:RRRR/GGGG/BBBB/AAAA`
   - Automatic conversion to the terminal's color capability; suppressed for `NO_COLOR` and piped output
-- ANSI‑safe rendering: pre‑styled content and OSC 8 hyperlinks never leak into borders or padding
-- Unicode and emoji support with proper width handling; tabs expanded at real 8‑column stops, CRLF normalized
+- Unicode and emoji support with proper width handling
 - Derived styles with `Copy()` for building box families from a shared base
 - Explicit errors from `Render`, plus `MustRender` for panic‑on‑error